The Bonifacio Strait International Marine ParkCountries: France , Italy

 The ecological and heritage value of the site is now internationally recognised, as the Tre Padule De Suartone Nature Reserve, the most recent reserve established in Corsica, is now on the List of Wetlands of International Importance, within the framework of the Ramsar Convention.

-On 7 December 2012, the Bouches de Bonifacio international marine park adopted the form of an EGTC, marking the establishment of the first structure of this type for the implementation of EU environmental policies at cross-border level, with implications for maritime transport and the international law of the sea.
+On 7 December 2012, the Bonifacio Strait International Marine Park adopted the form of an EGTC, marking the establishment of the first structure of this type for the implementation of EU environmental policies at cross-border level, with implications for maritime transport and the international law of the sea.
 The new entity is introduced twenty years after the signing of the French-Italian protocol defining the procedures for implementing this major project.

 On this occasion, the presidents of the Corsica environment office1 and the La Maddalena archipelago national park signed the European convention and the founding statutes of the EGTC.
-The body is responsible for promoting the protection, the management and the joint development of the natural and cultural resources of the Bouches de Bonifacio, in order to implement a joint sustainable development strategy for this cooperation area.
+The body is responsible for promoting the protection, the management and the joint development of the natural and cultural resources of the Strait, in order to implement a joint sustainable development strategy for this cooperation area.

-The approach is to consider the Bouches de Bonifacio from now on as a “morpho-functional unit” to facilitate the understanding of certain processes and define more appropriate management in order to face up to large-scale issues that are not bound by national borders.
+The approach is to consider the Bonifacio Strait as a “morpho-functional unit” to facilitate the understanding of certain processes and define more appropriate management in order to face up to large-scale issues that are not bound by national borders.

 - Manager of the Tre Padule de Suartone nature reserve, the Cerbicale islands nature reserve, the Bouches de Bonifacio nature reserve and the land owned by the Conservatoire du littoral (the French coastal conservancy) along its shores.